 Also, if you struggle to use standard gardening tools, CareCo's extensive range will be a definite help.
 Our Ergonomic Hand Fork and Trowel, all with curved handles, provide more leverage meaning less stress put on your wrists.
 Lightweight but surprisingly strong, these will get you through season after season.
 However, if long periods of crouching or squatting are not easy for you, our selection of Long Reach aids will make the whole process easier.
 Choose from the Fork, Trowel, Cultivator or Hoe, and add the Interchangeable Arm Support Cuff onto the handle to give you improved balance and an even better grip, perfect for those long afternoons spent planting.

 To help save both your back and knees, the Garden Pro Bench & Kneeler (pictured above) provides a safe and comfortable platform to do your gardening.
 You can either use it as a bench, or turn it over and use as a kneeler.

 A Weaker Grip Doesn't Stop You Pruning

-All plants need some sort of care, even if it’s only a little trim now and then.
+All plants need some sort of care, even if it's only a little trim now and then.
 Research into the requirements of your plants will help you maintain their growth and bloom throughout the spring and summer, giving you months of brilliant colour.
 To help with the trimming and pruning, the Ergonomic Bypass Style Pruner is the perfect tool, with its compound leverage system providing power through minimal effort, resulting in less tension on your hands and joints.
-For bigger tidying projects, such as collecting leaves, rubbish or rubble, try our Garden Grabber with Telescopic Handles, which will help prevent straining on your back.
+For tidying projects, such as collecting leaves, rubbish or rubble, use a handy grabber which will help prevent straining on your back.